 The biggest physical change in v2 is the gearbox and front-module system.
 The entire assembly was reviewed from the perspective of repeatable production, cleaner installation, and long-term reliability.
 The goal was not to change what the prop is supposed to do, but to rebuild the parts that were creating friction during printing, fitting, assembly, and service.

 Nearly every printed part was touched.
-The only parts that were left unchanged are the inner and middle LED housings/covers (the magnet-bearing pieces) and the short push arms.
+That includes the short push arms and the inner and middle LED housings: the short arms now retain those rows with printed hooks, and the housings add wire guides on both sides of the lead exit so the printed parts protect the solder joint instead of the wire taking the load.
 Everything else was rebuilt from the ground up around better geometry, better fit, and more reliable assembly behavior.

 Better fit, finish, and print quality across the gearbox